Wild card (sports): Super Rugby

 The Super Rugby competition, involving regional franchises from Australia, New Zealand, and South Africa, adopted a new playoff system with "wildcards" when it expanded to 15 teams in 2011.

 In its previous incarnations as Super 12 and Super 14 (each number reflecting the number of teams in the competition), it used a Shaughnessy playoff system in which the top four teams advanced to a knockout stage.
 The expansion to 15 teams led to major changes in the competition format.

 Through the 2015 season, the competition was divided into three conferences of five teams each, with every conference consisting solely of teams from one of the participating countries.
 At the end of the regular season, the winners of each conference received playoff berths.
 These teams were joined by three "wildcards", specifically the three non-winners with the most competition points without regard to conference.
 (Tiebreakers were employed as necessary.)

 With the expansion of Super Rugby to 18 teams in 2016, featuring a permanent sixth franchise for South Africa and new teams based in Argentina and Japan, the competition format was changed again.

 The competition is now divided into the Australasian Group, including all Australian and New Zealand teams, and the African Group, consisting of the South African teams plus the Argentine and Japanese franchises.
 In turn, the Australasian Group is divided into Australia and New Zealand Conferences, and the African Group is split into Africa 1 and Africa 2 Conferences.
 As in the 2011–15 system, the conference winners will receive playoff berths.
 The number of wildcards will increase to four, with the three top non-winners from the Australasian Group and the top non-winner from the African Group, again based on competition points, earning those spots.

 Rugby World Cup

 In the current format of the Rugby World Cup, a team that finishes 3rd in their group automatically gains a berth in the next Rugby World Cup (although they do not advance to the next round).

 Additionally, the Rugby World Cup qualifying format uses a repechage, in which teams from other regions that did not gain the automatic spot play each other for the final spots in the World Cup.

+Association football

+Various association football tournaments use the wild card format, such as in the UEFA European Championship, where it was expanded to 6 groups of 4 starting from the 2016 edition of the tournament, the top two from each group qualify for the knockout round, while 4 wild cards (the 4 best-performing teams ranked third in the group) also qualify.
+The FIFA World Cup also used the format when the tournament had 24 teams in 1986, 1990 and 1994.
+(The 1982 edition of the tournament also had 24 teams, but it had two rounds of group stages, so the wild card format was not used) Starting from the 2026 World Cup, there will be 12 groups of 4 teams in the group stage and 8 wild cards will qualify for the knockout round.